cdl-geneseo/geneseo-dictionary/S/Space-ships.md

 # Space ships

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Space ships

 Created by  Sage Kearney on May 05, 2023

 (noun) The rolling chairs in Welles Hall. &quot;I rode the spaceships from the back of the room to the front to get a better view of the screen&quot;.(Kearney, s-z, 2023).